sambarba99/spare-time-projects/python/mysql_demo/README.md

-SQL demo with MySQL and the following database:
+## SQL demo with MySQL

+With this database:

 <p align="center">
 	<img src="company_database.png"/>